Seattle Public Schools, 1862-2023: Laurelhurst Elementary School

 Laurelhurst School

 In 1919, a new, larger portable was opened on top of the hill to the north.
-The former annex was leased to the Episcopal Church for Laurelhurst Mission and its successor, St. Stephen's Mission.
+The former annex was leased to the Episcopal Church for Laurelhurst Mission and its successor, St. Stephen’s Mission.
 In 1925, the district reclaimed the property.
-After World War I, it became part of the Union Bay Village veterans' housing complex, affiliated with the University of Washington.
+After World War I, the Laurelhurst Annex property became part of the Union Bay Village veterans housing complex, affiliated with the University of Washington.

-Laurelhurst School opened in October 1, 1919, as an annex to Bryant.
+Laurelhurst School opened on October 1, 1919, as an annex to Bryant.
 It was located on 2.75 acres at (NE) 45th Street & 46th Avenue NE.
 At first, it had two rooms, one for grades 1-3 and the other for grades 4-6.
-A large wood stove heated the building and was used to heat soup at noontime, as well as for hot chocolate and coffee.
-Enrollment grew from 44 in 1920-21 to 117 in 1927-28.
+A wood stove heated the building and was used to heat soup at noontime, or hot chocolate and coffee.
+Enrollment grew from 44 in 1920-1921 to 117 in 1927-1928.

-Laurelhurst became a K-6 school in 1946-47.
+Laurelhurst became a K-6 school in 1946-1947.
 An addition to the building was finally built in 1950, with six classrooms, a lunchroom, and an auditorium.
 At the same time, a gymnasium (the Laurelhurst Fieldhouse) was added, with 67 percent of its funding coming from the Seattle Parks Department, which operated a public playfield in Laurelhurst Park to the south.
+This suplemental funding provided by the city allowed the gymnasium to be larger than a standard elementary school gymnasium; it included a small office and small locker rooms to support community use outside of school hours.
+Seattle Parks retains ownership of the portion of the gym that it funded.

-Laurelhurst and the University of Washington's School of Music created an imaginative new program in 1995.
-The department wanted to develop a laboratory music program in a real school to train graduate students, as well as provide a top-quality music program for the host school.
-Nearby Laurelhurst had been without a music specialist since 1992 or 1993 because of budgetary constraints.
-Dr. Patricia Campbell, internationally recognized for her development of multicultural music curricula, comes to the school and teaches the children under the observation of UW students.
-Graduate students spend over 12 hours per week with the children.
+Laurelhurst and the University of Washington’s School of Music created an imaginative new program in 1995.
+The department wanted to develop a laboratory music program in a real school to train graduate students as well as provide a top-quality music program for the host school.
+In the 1990s, nearby Laurelhurst had been without a music specialist because of budgetary constraints.
+Dr. Patricia Campbell, internationally recognized for her development of multicultural music curricula, came to the school and taught the children under the observation of UW students.
+Graduate students spent over 12 hours per week with the children.

 Location: 4530 46th Avenue NE